 The monsoon season is here, and it runs through the end of September.
 A typical Arizona monsoon season includes:

-Winds in excess of 40 mph that can blow shingles off of roofs and send overhanging branches crashing onto roofs
+Winds in excess of 40 mph can blow shingles off of roofs and send overhanging branches crashing onto roofs

 Large hail that can damage roofing material to the extent that it allows rain to pass through it into your home

-Heavy rains that will find gaps in roofing, flashing and vent boots and lead to water damage and mold
+Heavy rains that will find gaps in roofing, flashing, and vent boots and lead to water damage and mold

-Your roof is your home’s best protection against the damaging weather that occurs during monsoon season.
+Your roof is your home’s best protection against the damaging weather that occurs during the monsoon season.
 Is your roof ready for the challenge it is about to face?
 These tips will help you get your roof in monsoon-ready condition and quickly have it repaired if damage occurs.

 Preparing your Roof for Monsoon Season in Arizona